OSGeo/gdal/doc/source/programs/gdal_vector_partition.rst

     being the generic name for the first geometry field).
 Partitioning on geometry fields is done on the geometry type.
 This can be useful for file formats where a single geometry type per layer is allowed.

+    Starting with GDAL 3.13, :option:`--field` is no longer required, but when it is not specified, :option:`--feature-limit` and/or :option:`--max-file-size` must be specified.

 .. option:: --max-file-size <MAX-FILE-SIZE>